 CBD Oil

-Aside from its ability to support digestion and relieve upset tummies, CBD oil also works to calm your dog's mood, helping them to relax.
-To help your dog experience the benefits of CBD, try mixing their recommended dose into their food bowl or applying it onto a soft treat or two.
+The ECS regulates the body's primary functions.
+It maintains homeostasis—or overall stability and proper functioning—in almost all mammals.
+By supporting this system, CBD helps support proper digestion and can alleviate upset stomachs.
+Aside from its ability to support digestion and relieve upset tummies, CBD oil also calms your dog's mood, helping it relax.
+To help your dog experience the benefits of CBD, try mixing their recommended dose into their food bowl or applying it to a soft treat or two.

 There are no current official dosing recommendations for CBD.
-But luckily, we at HolistaPet have carefully developed our own dosing guide.
-We generally recommend 0.25 mg per lb. of body weight for a regular dose or 0.5 mg per lb. of body weight for a stronger dose.
+But luckily, we at HolistaPet have carefully developed our dosing guide.
+We generally recommend 0.25 mg per lb. of body weight for a regular dose or 0.5 mg per lb. for a more potent dose.
 To learn more about recommended CBD dosing, visit our handy CBD Dosing Chart.

 Laxatives

-Emollient laxatives, or "stool softeners," can may also improve the situation.
-Many emollient laxatives contain docusate, which is an agent that helps to moisten and loosen stool enabling a healthy bowel movement.
+Emollient laxatives, or "stool softeners ," stool softener for dogs home remedies may also improve the situation.
+Many emollient laxatives contain docusate, an agent that helps moisten and loosen stool, enabling a healthy bowel movement.
 Owners can find laxatives for constipation at many pet stores.

 Psyllium Seeds

-Vets will often recommend psyllium seed supplements if your dog isn't exhibiting other symptoms outside of constipation because they're a great home remedy for mild cases.
-Generally, it's recommended that you give your dog 1 teaspoon of psyllium per 5 lbs. of body weight.
+Vets often recommend psyllium seed supplements if your dog isn't exhibiting symptoms outside of constipation because they're an excellent home remedy for mild cases.
+Generally, it's recommended that you give your dog one teaspoon of psyllium per 5 lbs. of body weight.

 Ginger and Broth